Renewing Your Health Insurance: Best Practices You Should Follow - www.lokmattimes.com

 Renewing Your Health Insurance: Best Practices You Should Follow

-PNN Mumbai (Maharashtra) [India], September 18: When a family member is suddenly admitted to the hospital in the ...
+Mumbai (Maharashtra) [India], September 18: When a family member is suddenly admitted to the hospital in the middle of ...

 Mumbai (Maharashtra) [India], September 18: When a family member is suddenly admitted to the hospital in the middle of the night, everything is chaotic, doctors are rushing around, various forms need to be filled out, and then there are the medications.
 And at that time, when a hospital staff member asks you about the health insurance, and you realise that it has expired and you forgot to renew it, that’s when you truly understand why it’s so important to renew your health insurance on time.